marcellogalhardo/android-challenge-belly/README.md

 7. It use SVG.
 8. It has some unit testing with JUnit and Mockito (see test folder).
 9. It has some Ui tests with Espresso (see androidTest folder).
-10. It use CustomView implementation with parameters by XML (see DatePickerView).
-11. It use Hawk to cache (work offline).
+10. It use Hawk to cache (work offline).

 ##Important: